jlpteaching/ECS154B/lab1/lab1.rst

 #.
 Implement a combinational circuit using a ROM.

-#.
-Implement a sequential circuit using only a ROM.

 For each circuit, please create a sub-circuit with appropriately named inputs and outputs.